-Individuals looking to earn a degree in health care administration near Orlando currently have only one option, which requires a roughly 20-minute drive from downtown to get to the campus.
-Read about the required courses and internships in the university's programs.
-This article also includes a table of facts and figures about the institution.
+Individuals looking to earn a degree in health care administration near Orlando currently have only three options, of which one will be detailed in the information below.
+Read about the required courses and internships in this school's programs and review a table of facts and figures about the institution.

 To find out more about the profiled university, take a look at this table.
 It includes info on acceptance rates, graduation rates, enrollment numbers, tuition costs and more.

 |Tuition & Fees (2017-2018)||$6,368 in-state; $22,467 out-of-state*|